-What does it take to succeed as a new team leader, particularly in an environment where not every requirement or metric is already laid out?
+What does it take to succeed as a new team leader, particularly in an environment where not every requirement or metric is clearly laid out?

-This question comes up over and over, and I’ve been asked by nervous, up-and-coming managers as well as seasoned executives who are trying to remember what to do to help develop new managers.
+This question comes up over and over, and I’ve been asked by nervous, up-and-coming managers as well as seasoned executives who are trying to remember what to do to help develop up-and-coming management talent.

-Here are some of the things to assess when you’re considering what it means to be a new team leader or to develop leaders:
+Here are some of the things to observe and evaluate when you’re considering what it means to be a new team leader or to develop leaders:

 - Do the new team leaders understand exactly what their work and their teammates’ work is supposed to be?

 - Do they always know what each person on their team should be accomplishing and how?

 - Do they make project assignments according to their teammates’ strengths and expertise as well as their levels of effort and accomplishments?
 If there’s a lot of effort but little accomplishment, do they know why that is?
 Are they purposefully helping their teammates to be and do their best?